-- 5. Apply a light coat of Traditions EZ CleanTM solvent to a dry patch (or use Traditions pre-soaked patches) and run up & down the bore, then use Traditions Wonderlube pre-lubed patches to "season" the lands & grooves of the rifling before loading.
-This will allow for easier loading and cleaning throughout your shooting sessions. - Generously lubricate the threads of the breech plug with Traditions Breech plug grease.
+- 4. Apply a light coat of Tradition's EZ Clean[TM] solvent to a dry patch (or use Tradition's pre-soaked patches) and run up & down the bore.
+Follow up with a few dry patches to wipe dry out the barrel.
+Now, use Traditions Wonderlube pre-lubed patches to "season" the lands & grooves of the rifling before loading.
+This will allow for easier loading and cleaning throughout your shooting sessions. - 5.
+Generously lubricate the threads of the breech plug with Tradition's Breech plug grease.
+Make sure not to get any grease blocking the ignition channel of the breech plug. - 6.
+Now reassemble your firearm.
+Remember to install the breech block with the knurled tang to the right side and the slotted area of the breech block should line up with the release button on the left side of the receiver area.